codemachine69/cis6930fa24-project3/README.md

 3. Visualize Data:

-   The application generates three types of visualizations:
+   The application generates four types of visualizations:

    - Clustering of Incident Locations: Groups incidents based on hashed location values using KMeans clustering.
    - Clustering Incidents by Hour and Type: Groups incidents based on the hour of occurrence and their type (nature).